Honzitko/EER_v2/README.md

 ## Running tests

-Ensure PHP 8.1 and PHPUnit are installed, then execute `phpunit` from the repository root.
+First install dependencies with `composer install`, then execute `vendor/bin/phpunit`.
 The configuration file `phpunit.xml` is provided in the project.